 Avoid trigger substances

 Avoid caffeine, alcohol and nicotine, which can all be triggers for palpitations.

 Add exercise to your daily routine.
 Even 15-20 minutes of exercise each day has been found to reduce anxiety levels all day.

 Write it down

 Keep a record of your palpitations.
-Not only will this help you find triggers, if there is a medical problem, this information will help your doctor better understand exactly what is going on and better treat your condition.
+This will help you find triggers, and if there is a medical problem, this information will help your doctor better understand exactly what is going on and better treat your condition.